kaizendorks/dexa/README.md

 - automatically download stack if not currently installed

 Generate:
 - allow stacks to define their "generate" commands, by just adding a template folder inside `/generate`.
 No need for any extra config or metadata in `dexa.js`, all commands will take a `[name]` required argument as in `dx generate page my-new-page`.
-The command has to be run in a project folder previosly initialized with `dx init`
+The command has to be run in a project folder previously initialized with `dx init`

 ### 0.4.0